telerik/winforms-docs/virtualgrid/pining-columns.md

 {{endregion}}

-The result is that the columns is pined bellow to the right.
+The result is that the column is pined to the right.

 ![virtualgrid-pinned-columns001](images/virtualgrid-pinned-columns001.png)